stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 - Created new domain objects and supporting framework code to define vertex data.

-- Implemented the vertex buffer object to transfer the data from the application to the hardware.
+- Implemented the VBO class to transfer the data from the application to the hardware.

 - Integrated the vertex input pipeline stage builder.